plainionist/Plainion/src/Plainion.Core/Collections/ReadMe.md

-This namespace contains extensions to and closes caps with the .NET framework collections.
+This namespace contains various extensions to the .NET framework collections.